akmalzakia/miniplayer/README.md

 # Important

+To access the website, you need to be registered to Spotify and the website dashboard.
-For anyone that want to access the website, you can use this account
+For anyone that want to access the website, please contact me at zakiasmara11@gmail.com.
-Email : de2602990@gmail.com
-Password : KW(uWT\519q;G.m|
-You can't access the webplayer though, since it is not a premium user.
-If you would like to use your own (premium) account, feel free to contact me at zakiasmara11@gmail.com or (+62) 81336427692

 # Known Bugs / Unimplemented Features